 5907 Dewdney Ave. | 306-522-7333 | rcmphc.com

 SGT.
-MAJOR’S PARADE Daily parade where the drill sergeant conducts a roll call and inspection of cadets.
+MAJOR’S PARADE In this daily parade the drill sergeant conducts a roll call and inspection of cadets.
 Register by noon to attend.
-(Monday to Friday, 12:45–1:15 p.m.)
+(Monday– Friday, 12:45–1:15 p.m.)

 Royal Saskatchewan Museum

 PERMANENT EXHIBITS Interactive exhibits that explore Saskatchewan’s geological past, natural environment, First Nations history and modern concerns about our planet’s ecological health.

 ZOOM This exhibit offers visitors the chance to get a close-up look at nature through cutting-edge imaging technology.
 Includes nine interactive stations featuring bugs, skulls, feathers and other subjects.
 (Runs into the fall.)